RoadieHQ/roadie-tech-docs/docs/plugins/snyk/index.md

 Copy the name from the Project settings

-Edit the `catalog-info.yaml` for the component you wish to associate with this Snyk project and add the `snyk.io/org-name` and `snyk.io/project-ids` annotation.
+Edit the `catalog-info.yaml` for the component you wish to associate with this Snyk project and add the `snyk.io/org-id` and either `github.com/project-slug` or `snyk.io/project-ids` annotation.

 ```yaml
 apiVersion: backstage.io/v1alpha1